Evansgit254/NRDC/PRESENTATION_GUIDE.md

 *A: The site is deployed on a cloud infrastructure (like Vercel) with 99.9% uptime guarantees.
 We also have error logging to alert us immediately if something breaks.*

 **Q: Is M-PESA fully supported?**
-*A: Yes, via Paystack.
-When a user selects M-PESA, they get a prompt on their phone to enter their PIN.
-It's the standard flow Kenyans are used to.*
+*A: Yes, via M-Changa.
+When a user clicks donate, they are redirected to a secure fundraiser page where they can enter their phone number and complete the M-PESA payment.*

 ---

 ## 6. Deployment & Next Steps 🚀
 1.  **Domain Setup:** Point `nrdc.org` (or chosen domain) to our production server.
-2.  **Live Keys:** Switch Paystack from "Test Mode" to "Live Mode".
+2.  **Live Keys:** Switch M-Changa from "Test Mode" (or staging) to "Live Mode" by updating the Paybill/Fundraiser ID and API Key.
 3.  **Handoff:** Transfer admin credentials and documentation to the NRDC team.
 4.  **Support:** 30-day post-launch support period to ensure smooth operations.